navicore/cem3/benchmarks/README.md

 | Skynet | 4779ms | 170ms | 28x |

 **Notes:**
-- Seq pingpong and fanout performance are within 2.5x of Go - excellent for a young language
+- Seq pingpong and fanout are within 1.5x of Go - excellent for message-passing workloads
-- Skynet is slower due to the tree recursion pattern and large number of spawns (needs optimization)
+- Skynet is slower due to spawn overhead (see below)

 ## Interpreting Results